 Typical Bankruptcy Advantages

-The Chapter 13 bankruptcy can provide with debtor with certain advantages that a Chapter 7 bankruptcy cannot.
-Each case is different and prior to filing a Chapter 13 bankruptcy in South Florida a debtor should sit down with a qualified bankruptcy attorney.
+Chapter 13 bankruptcy can provide the debtor with certain advantages that a Chapter 7 bankruptcy cannot.
+Each case is different and prior to filing a Chapter 13 bankruptcy in South Florida, a debtor should sit down with a qualified bankruptcy attorney.